ZEISS/precise-ui/README.md

 yarn add precise-ui
 ```

-Make sure that you have all peer dependencies installed, e.g., via
+2. Then, make sure that you have also all peer dependencies installed:

 ```sh
 npm i react styled-components